chemistzombie/chemistzombie.github.io/_posts/2025-09-19-signora-analysis-3.md

 It's likely that they did this in order to leave the audience speculating about what will happen and which characters will appear in the AQ, generating hype and engagement and maintaining it until they're ready to reveal it.
 I'm willing to bet that they're withholding any important details because it's likely that this region will feature multiple playable Harbingers, as they're way behind the schedule when it comes to releasing them, with there only being 5 Harbingers that are or will be playable so far.
 This leaves us with 6 left, and it's likely they'll have to resort to releasing three or more harbingers in Snezhnaya, especially given how the Fatui is headquartered in there.
 Given how Rosalyne has been constantly mentioned in Nod-Krai, it's extremely likely that she will be among the playable units, and given how that's a huge spoiler that cannot be avoided, it makes sense that they remain awkwardly silent like this.

+#### Her "death" voice lines are not an issue

+Sandrone was resurrected, and Arlecchino and Columbina have new lines about her.
+This means that her death voice lines are no longer an issue, as Hoyo has proven that they could now add new lines about her on the existing Harbingers, such as "About The Fair Lady: II" or "About Rosalyne: II".

+> After experiencing so much in [Nod-Krai](https://genshin-impact.fandom.com/wiki/Nod-Krai "Nod-Krai") together, I've come to realize my previous assessment was unfair.
+She's a reliable comrade and a reassuring companion.
+On the eve of another harsh winter, every additional pair of hands is welcome, so I'm glad that Sandrone has returned.
+Her presence provides comfort to the children.

+>  Sandrone has returned.
+I'm so happy.
+I noticed her wind-up key sometimes turns a bit faster now — it always seemed to turn at the same speed before.
+She said it's because she's embraced her inner feelings, and that she's different now.
+But whether she's changed her outfit or her key turns faster, I feel like Sandrone is still Sandrone, my best friend.
+Whether it's her past or present self, she has my complete admiration.
+I told her this, and her key turned faster.
+I don't know why, but it's really interesting.

 ## Speculations that may or may not be related to Signora
 ### The connection between moths and angels' feathers
 A datamined 6.5 [local specialty](https://gensh.honeyhunterworld.com/i_n101272/?lang=EN) item has the Etherwing Moth, which looks suspiciously similar to the pyro moths that Signora has.
 What's even more interesting is that it connects these moths to angels' feathers.